Anti-Soviet resistance by the Ukrainian Insurgent Army: Contacts with the special services of the West

-The final suppression of the insurgency
+Final suppression of the insurgency

 The losses suffered by the Ukrainian underground in the second half of the 1940s were difficult to compensate.
 After the early 1950s, only deep-seated OUN militants fought.
 Fighting them increasingly turned into "sudden attacks".
-During the transitions, the guerrillas pretended to be local peasants, had with them various household tools - axes, saws, or fishing rods.
-They watered their tracks with kerosene, sprinkled with tobacco or pepper, moved along the bottom of rivers and streams, or went out on roads where there was heavy traffic - all to deceive the pursuit, which conducted a search using dogs.
+During the transitions, the guerrillas pretended to be local peasants, had with them various household tools: axes, saws, or fishing rods.
+They watered their tracks with kerosene, sprinkled with tobacco or pepper, moved along the bottom of rivers and streams, or went out on roads where there was heavy traffic, all to deceive the pursuit, which conducted a search using dogs.
 The activity of the underground fell, but this did not prevent it from carrying out operations from time to time.
-A defiant action, for example, was organized on July 10, 1951, in Nadvirna.
-At around 11 pm, guerrillas stormed a local hospital, killing two MGB guards who were watching a wounded OUN activist, taking the woman away and fleeing.
+A defiant action, for example, was organized on 10 July 1951, in Nadvirna.
+At around 11 p.m., guerrillas stormed a local hospital, killing two MGB guards who were watching a wounded OUN activist, taking the woman away and fleeing.

 In March 1950, UPA Commander-in-Chief Roman Shukhevych was killed.
 In 1952, the Khmelnytsky Oblast State Security Service liquidated two OUN guerrilla groups in the Kyiv Oblast and three in the Vinnytsia Oblast.
 It is worth noting that the Soviets managed to create a fictitious OUN leadership in this area under the leadership of Agent "N-26", against members of the underground, he spoke under the pseudonym "Skob".
 Subsequently, "N-26" played an important role in the liquidation of the OUN Central Committee.

-As of March 17, 1955, there remained a total of eleven small UPA groups in the western regions of the Ukrainian SSR, with a total of 32 members, 17 single underground activists, and 50 illegals.
+As of 17 March 1955, there remained a total of eleven small UPA groups in the western regions of the Ukrainian SSR, with a total of 32 members, 17 single underground activists, and 50 illegals.
 Although so many insurgents were no longer able to respond adequately to the repressive measures of the Soviet government, in 1955-1956 they carried out 35 actions, including 10 assassinations and 15 attempted assassinations.